CARTAvis/manual_source/source/functionalities_gui.rst

      <source src="_static/carta_fn_imageViewer_changeView.mp4" type="video/mp4">
    </video>

 When an image is zoomed in or out, the precision of the coordinate tick values is dynamically adjusted based on the zoom level.
-This feature allows users to analyze images with very different scales (WCS group; v1.3).

 Cursor information